creeper-exe/PracticeProjects/C++ Learning Journey/Star Triangle/README.md

 # Star Triangle

-Simple app that take number of rows as input, and out put a triangle of stars
+Simple app that take number of rows as input, and output a triangle of stars

 ## EX: